mtahanian/react-dictionary-app/README.md

-# React Dictionary App

-It was created as part of SheCodes React project, hosted on Netlify.
-For the demo, please visit - https://gracious-swartz-2b0c37.netlify.app/.

 # Description

 This dictionary application is using real-time data from the Google dictionary API -https://api.dictionaryapi.dev and images from Pexels API - https://api.pexels.com/